Ramprasad-Group/polyga/tutorials/basic/fitness.md

 5. How fitness functions are made.

-Next, you can either [read about how the tutorial ml models were made](background.md), or go on to our [intermediate tutorial](../intermediate/intro.md) where we use real models and migration to create polymers. dicuss
+Next, you can either [read about how the tutorial ml models were made](background.md) and discover why the polymers get so big , or go on to our [intermediate tutorial](../intermediate/intro.md) where we use real models and migration to create polymers.